Corus Entertainment: Financial issues, loss of licensing agreements

 On September 16, 2024, citing internal sources familiar with the situation, The Globe and Mail reported that Quebecor had been pursuing an acquisition of Corus.
 Representatives of the company had met with Corus executive Heather Shaw earlier in the year, and Quebecor had reportedly sent an offer to the company several weeks prior, but had not yet received a response.
 Corus and Quebecor declined to comment.
 On September 29, amid an approaching deadline for a debt relief agreement, it was further reported that Quebecor had asked Corus' lenders to write down at least 60% of its debt in a restructuring that would enable a potential acquisition.
 However, it was reported that analysts were bullish on the proposed offer due to the instability of the television industry.

 On October 25, 2024, Corus reported a 21% year-over-year decrease in revenue (approximately $26 million) in the fourth fiscal quarter of 2024, and a 16% year-over-year decrease in annual consolidated earnings over 2023.
 Gossling cited the 2023 Hollywood labour disputes, and an oversupply of digital advertising inventory caused by the growth of competing ad-supported streaming services, and modest growth in its own streaming services.
 He stated that Corus planned to "[fight] back against the continued encroachment of U.S. tech giants into the Canadian advertising market" by focusing on "the value of our content, of our communities and of our people."
 It was also announced that Corus had renegotiated its credit agreements with RBC Capital Markets and TD Securities, increasing its maximum cash flow-to-debt ratio through March 2025.
 On November 1, 2024, Bloomberg News reported that Corus had hired Jefferies Group to explore a potential sale.
-In November 2024, Corus Radio underwent a round of layoffs across its news/talk stations, impacting on-air talent in multiple markets; a new syndicated program hosted by Ben Mulroney premiered across the stations shortly afterward.
+In November 2024, Corus Radio underwent a round of layoffs across its news/talk stations, impacting on-air talent in multiple markets; a new syndicated programme, The Ben Mulroney Show, premiered across the stations shortly afterward.

 On April 17, 2025, the company announced that Heather Shaw, who had been with the company since its inception, would retire as an executive chair effective May 31; she would remain a non-executive chair.

 On July 10, 2025, it was reported that Corus would be closing Disney Jr., Disney XD, ABC Spark, La Chaîne Disney, and Nickelodeon on September 1, 2025, as a cost-cutting measure.
+This caused Corus Entertainment to lose Nickelodeon programming except a few.
 A Corus spokesperson confirmed the closures to industry publication Cartt, stating that the decision was made as part of a "comprehensive review" of its operations to "[meet] the evolving needs of our audiences and distribution partners".
 While this resulted in the closure of most Disney Branded Television channels licensed by Corus, Disney Channel, as well as the company's other kids and family networks, including YTV and Treehouse, remain in operation.
-On September 1, 2025, Corus also announced that production would be halted at Nelvana for the time being, stating that it would "focus on managing existing properties".
+On September 1, 2025, Corus also announced that production would be halted at Nelvana for the time being until further notice, stating that it would "focus on managing existing properties".